Norse analogue · Wave-maiden

 Kolga

 Kolga is another of Aegir and Ran's wave-maidens.
-Her name is associated with coldness, making her a compact image of the sea's physical bite.
+Her name is associated with coldness — the chill that rides a wave in northern latitudes — making her a compact image of the sea's physical bite.

 Story shape